 Potential Gross Income (PGI) is the total current market rent for all space types that would be collected if the property were fully occupied at the date of valuation.
 In estimating PGI, the assessor distinguishes between market rent and contract rent.
 Market rent is the rate prevailing in the market for comparable properties and is used in calculating market value by the income approach.
 Contract rent is the actual amount agreed to by the landlord and tenant.

 Potential gross income is derived by multiplying all Gross Leasable Areas (GLA) in the building by the current market rent for each particular space type.

 Vacancy and Collection Loss Allowance is a deduction from the potential gross income for typical vacancy and collection losses, assuming typical market conditions and typical management.
 Vacancy losses are best described as an allowance for vacant space as of the valuation date.
 Collection losses are considered unpaid rents that the landlord is unlikely to recover.
-For the 2023 assessment, both a vacancy and collection loss study were developed.
+For the 2025 assessment, both a vacancy and collection loss study were developed.
+The vacancy allowance is weighted; it is the total vacant space compared to total space in the market, not the percent vacancy of individual properties.
+The average of the three years is applied.
 The results of these studies were then added together in order to form the vacancy and collection loss allowance.
-The raw data for these studies came from tenant rolls, the Income Addendum, and year-end financial statements.
+The raw data for these studies came from tenant rolls, the Income Addendum, and year end financial statements.
 Deferrals were not considered as part of collection loss because these are unpaid contractual rents that were agreed to be paid at a future date.
 These allowances are usually expressed as a percentage of potential gross income.

 Should a property demonstrate a history of higher than typical vacancy, the City may apply an adjusted stabilized vacancy and collection loss allowance (chronic vacancy).
-Chronic Vacancy is applied on a CRU or office basis.
+Chronic vacancy is intended to recognize site specific issues causing a property to not perform at typical market levels.
+Chronic vacancy is applied on a CRU or office basis.
 In order to qualify for chronic vacancy all of the following criteria must be met:

-- 3 consecutive years of rent rolls immediately preceding the valuation date must be provided; - All 3 years of rent rolls must show that the property has experienced a vacancy rate greater than the current typical vacancy allowance range For example, if the typical vacancy allowance is 6% then each year's vacancy must be at least 10%; - The rent rolls must be provided during the RFI process; - The vacant space must have been actively marketed during the chronically vacant period; - Storage space is not included in the vacancy allowance calculation;
+- Three consecutive years of rent rolls immediately preceding the valuation date must be provided during the RFI process; - All three years of rent rolls must show that the property has experienced a vacancy rate greater than the current typical vacancy allowance range For example, if the typical vacancy allowance is 6% then each year's vacancy must be at least 10%;